TotallyInformation/awesome-to-me/nodejs-backend-modules.md

 Complete servers ready to use.
 - [Node-RED](https://nodered.org/)
   Top of my list.
 Graphical, flow-based development tool.
 Originally developed at IBM to showcase MQTT and IoT.
+  More recently gaining popularity for creating web interfaces, bots and manipulating data.
+Donated to the [JavaScript Foundation](https://js.foundation/community/projects) but still gets developer time from IBM.

+  A truely awesome tool.
+Even if you have little programming experience, you will find you can do a lot with this.
   I've made some contributions to new nodes, the forums, documentation and I use this for my Home Automation setup.

 - [TiddlyWiki](http://tiddlywiki.com/) - A reusable non-linear personal web notebook.